Home

 603-433-1100

-Visitors have the opportunity to experience and imagine how people lived and worked throughout the centuries.
+Visitors have the opportunity to experience and imagine how people lived and worked throughout the centuries in New Hampshire.

 The actual community has been preserved so the visitor can get a feel for what it was like.
 Strawbery Banke holds many events.
 Beginning in May you can take self-guided tours, 4th of July celebration, Ghosts on the Banke Halloween celebration and the guided Holiday House tours with a candlelight stroll.